awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 ## Upcoming change: Fix for agent event stream<a name="upcoming-changes-agent-eventstream-april21"></a>

 There is currently an issue in the contacts section of Agent Event Stream events where the initiationMethod is **TRANSFER** for both contacts that are initiated by queue\-to\-queue transfer, and contacts that were initiated by agent transfer\.
 With this fix, the initiationMethod will correctly reflect **QUEUE\_TRANSFER** and **TRANSFER** respectively, to align with the correct behavior in the Contact Trace Record\.

+## March 2022 Updates<a name="march22-release-notes"></a>

+### Rich messaging for chat<a name="chat-march22"></a>

+Added support for rich messaging for your customer's chat experience\.
+Agents and customers can use bold, italic, bulleted lists, numbered list, hyperlinks, and attachments\.
+For more information, see [Enable text formatting for your customer's chat experience](https://docs.aws.amazon.com/connect/latest/adminguide/enable-text-formatting-chat.html)\.

+### Customer Profiles: Object type mapping user interface<a name="customerprofiles-march22"></a>

+Added a user interface for creating object type mapping by using the Amazon Connect admin console\.
+For more information, see [Create an object type mapping](https://docs.aws.amazon.com/connect/latest/adminguide/create-object-type-mapping.html)\.

+## February 2022 Updates<a name="feb22-release-notes"></a>

+### Added bulk ingestion of data for Customer Profiles<a name="customerprofiles-feb22"></a>

+Added support for the bulk ingestion of data for Customer Profiles\.
+For more information, see *Bulk ingestion of data* in the [Set up integration for Salesforce, ServiceNow, Marketo, or Zendesk](https://docs.aws.amazon.com/connect/latest/adminguide/integrate-customer-profiles-appflow.html) topic\.

+### New CloudWatch metrics for chat<a name="chat-feb22"></a>

+Added the following Amazon CloudWatch metrics for chat: **ConcurrentActiveChats**, **ConcurrentActiveChatsPercentage**, **ChatBreachingActiveChatQuota**, and **SuccessfulChatsPerInterval**\.
+For more information, see [Monitoring your instance using CloudWatch](monitoring-cloudwatch.md)\.

+## January 2022 Updates<a name="jan22-release-notes"></a>

+### Configure maximum chat duration up to 7 days<a name="chat-jan22"></a>

+You can configure the maximum chat duration to last up to 7 days\.
+For more information, see the `ChatDurationInMinutes` parameter in the [StartChatContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartChatContact.html) API\.

+### Add custom vocabularies to Contact Lens<a name="contact-lens-jan22"></a>

+Improve the accuracy of speech recognition for product names, brand names, and domain\-specific terminology, by expanding and tailoring the vocabulary of the speech\-to\-text engine in Contact Lens\.
+For more information, see [Add custom vocabularies](add-custom-vocabulary.md)\.

+## December 2021 Updates<a name="dec21-release-notes"></a>

+### Chat widget supports browser notifications<a name="chatwidget-dec21"></a>

+The chat widget supports browser notifications for desktop devices\.
+For more information, see [Browser notifications](browser-notifications-chat.md)\.

+### Ingest data into Customer Profiles from Segment and Shopify<a name="cp-dec21"></a>

+For more information, see [Set up integration for Segment](https://docs.aws.amazon.com/connect/latest/adminguide/integrate-customer-profiles-segment.html) and [Set up integration for Shopify](https://docs.aws.amazon.com/connect/latest/adminguide/integrate-customer-profiles-shopify.html)\.

+## November 2021 Updates<a name="nov21-release-notes"></a>

+### Released unified agent application<a name="agent-app-nov21"></a>

+Amazon Connect released the unified agent application to improve the agent experience and customer interactions\.
+For more information, see [Agent training guide](https://docs.aws.amazon.com/connect/latest/adminguide/agent-user-guide.html)\.

+### Released call summarization<a name="call-summarization-nov21"></a>

+Contact Lens for Amazon Connect provides the option for you to view a transcript summary\.
+The summary shows only those lines where Contact Lens has identified an issue, outcome, or action item in the transcript\.
+For more information, see [View call summary](https://docs.aws.amazon.com/connect/latest/adminguide/contact-lens-call-summarization.html)\.

+### Released Identity Resolution to consolidate similar profiles<a name="identity-resolution-nov21"></a>

+Amazon Connect Customer Profiles offers Identity Resolution, a feature that is designed to automatically detect similar customer profiles by comparing name, email address, phone number, date of birth, and address\.
+For example, two or more profiles with spelling mistakes, such as "John Doe" and "Jhn Doe," can be detected as belonging to the same customer "John Doe" using clustering and matching machine learning \(ML\) algorithms\.
+Once a group of profiles are detected to be similar, admins can configure how profiles should be merged together by setting up consolidation rules by using the [Amazon Connect admin console](https://docs.aws.amazon.com/connect/latest/adminguide/use-identity-resolution.html) or [Amazon Connect Customer Profiles APIs](https://docs.aws.amazon.com/customerprofiles/latest/APIReference/Welcome.html)\.

+### Amazon Connect Customer Profiles stores contact history at no charge<a name="cp-no-charge-nov21"></a>

+Amazon Connect Customer Profiles now provides contact history and customer information together in unified customer profiles at no charge, helping contact center managers personalize the contact center experience\.
+In new instances, Customer Profiles is enabled by default\.
+For more information, see [Step 4: Data Storage](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-instances.html#get-started-data-storage) in the *Create an Amazon Connect instance* topic\.

+### Added modular flows to help you create common functions<a name="flow-modules-nov21"></a>

+Contact flow modules are reusable sections of a contact flow\.
+You can create them to extract repeatable logic across your flows, and create common functions\.
+For more information, see [Contact flow modules for reusable functions](https://docs.aws.amazon.com/connect/latest/adminguide/contact-flow-modules.html)\.

+### New APIs to archive/unarchive and delete contact flows<a name="flow-apis-nov21"></a>

+Added new APIs that provide a programmatic and flexible way to manage your library of contact flows at scale\.
+For example, contact flows used only during certain times of the year can be archived when not in use and then unarchived when needed\.
+You can now also delete a contact flow so it is no longer available for use\.
+For more information, see the [Amazon Connect API Reference](https://docs.aws.amazon.com/connect/latest/APIReference/Welcome.html)\.

+### Search contacts by custom contact attributes<a name="search-contact-attributes-nov21"></a>

+Added support for searching contacts by custom contact attributes \(also called user\-defined attributes\)\.
+For more information, see [Search by custom contact attributes](https://docs.aws.amazon.com/connect/latest/adminguide/search-custom-attributes)\.

+### Added Customer profiles block<a name="cp-block-nov21"></a>

+Added the [Customer profiles](https://docs.aws.amazon.com/connect/latest/adminguide/customer-profiles-block) block\.
+It enables you to retrieve, create, and update a customer profile\.

+### Released Contact APIs<a name="tasks-nov21"></a>

+Added APIs so you can get and update contact details programmatically\.
+For example, you can describe contact details such as queue information, chat attachments, task references, and update contact information such as task name\.
+For more information, see [DescribeContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_DescribeContact.html), [UpdateContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_UpdateContact.html), and [ListReferences](https://docs.aws.amazon.com/connect/latest/APIReference/API_ListReferences.html) in the *Amazon Connect API Reference*\.

+### Released scheduled tasks<a name="tasks-nov21"></a>

+Added the ability to schedule tasks up to six days in the future to follow\-up on customer issues when promised\.
+You can also update the scheduled date and time using the [UpdateContactSchedule](https://docs.aws.amazon.com/connect/latest/APIReference/API_UpdateContactSchedule.html) API\.
+For more information, see the [Create task](https://docs.aws.amazon.com/connect/latest/adminguide/create-task-block.html) block and the [Create a task](https://docs.aws.amazon.com/connect/latest/adminguide/create-task.html) topic in the *Agent training guide*\.

+### Released security profiles APIs<a name="security-profiles-nov21"></a>

+Added APIs so you can create and manage security profiles programmatically\.
+Security profiles help you manage who can access the Amazon Connect dashboard and Contact Control Panel \(CCP\), and who can perform specific tasks\.
+For more information, see the [Amazon Connect API Reference](https://docs.aws.amazon.com/connect/latest/APIReference/Welcome.html)\.

+### Changes to real\-time metrics agent tables<a name="agent-tables-nov21"></a>

+We are rolling out a new service to maintain the high availability from metrics that you expect from Amazon Connect\.
+Due to this change, the agent tables will now be sorted by availability status by default, rather than by agent login\.

+ Additionally, the queues and routing profiles table will sort by agents online by default instead of queue or routing profile name\.

+### Added new metrics<a name="metrics-nov21"></a>

+Added following new historical metrics: **Contacts transferred in by agent** and **Contacts transferred out by agent**\.
+Added new real\-time metrics: T**ransferred in by agent** and **Transferred out by agent**\.
+For more information, see [Historical metrics definitions](https://docs.aws.amazon.com/connect/latest/adminguide/historical-metrics-definitions.html) and [Real\-time metrics definitions](https://docs.aws.amazon.com/connect/latest/adminguide/real-time-metrics-definitions.html)\.

+## October 2021 Updates<a name="oct21-release-notes"></a>

+### Released real\-time chat message streaming<a name="chat-oct21"></a>

+You can subscribe to a real\-time stream of chat messages\.
+For more information, see [Enable real\-time chat message streaming](https://docs.aws.amazon.com/connect/latest/adminguide/chat-message-streaming.html)\.

+### Released `HoursOfOperation` APIs for General Availability<a name="apis-oct21"></a>

+Released the Amazon Connect `HoursOfOperation` APIs for general availability \(GA\)\.
+Also launched AWS CloudFormation support for Users, User Hierarchies, and Hours of Operation\.
+For more information, see the [Amazon Connect API Reference](https://docs.aws.amazon.com/connect/latest/APIReference/Welcome.html) and the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_Connect.html )\.

 ## September 2021 Updates<a name="sept21-release-notes"></a>